 Atorvastatin significantly decreased plasma levels of total-C, LDL-C, triglycerides, and apolipoprotein B during the 26-week double-blind phase (see Table 13).

-and Girls with Heterozygous Familial Hypercholesterolemia or Severe
+Adolescent Boys and Girls with Heterozygous Familial Hypercholesterolemia or

-Hypercholesterolemia (Mean Percentage Change from Baseline at Endpoint in
+Severe Hypercholesterolemia (Mean Percentage Change from Baseline at Endpoint

 The mean achieved LDL-C value was 130.7 mg/dL (range: 70.0–242.0 mg/dL) in the atorvastatin group compared to 228.5 mg/dL (range: 152.0–385.0 mg/dL) in the placebo group during the 26-week double-blind phase.